 - Section and category landing pages for easier navigation

-- Additional advisory notebook writeups once release checks are complete
+- More notebook writeups once release checks are complete

-- More case studies from previous work experience, linked back to the data pipelines
+- More case studies from previous work experience, linked back to the data work where that is useful

-- Portfolio site guiding principlePublish only what can be defended technically and explained clearly to a mixed business and engineering audience.
+- Portfolio site guiding principlePublish what I can defend technically and explain clearly to a mixed business and engineering audience.

 Open project repository